 Monday: Cruise Embarkation – Sail to Esna

-Arrival at Luxor Airport.
-Our colleague will meet you at the airport to assist you through formalities and will escort you to the cruise dock to embark aboard the Royal Paddle Steamer: SS Karim.
+In the afternoon, embark aboard the Royal Paddle Steamer: SS Karim.
 Dinner aboard.
 Sail to Esna, overnight aboard.
 Meals (D)

 Tuesday: Edfu Temple – Sail to Kom Ombo